biona001/biona001.github.io/_research/research.md

 ## About me

-I am currently a Ph.D student in the [biomathematics ](http://www.biomath.ucla.edu/) at UCLA, advised by Kenneth Lange and Janet Sinsheimer.
+I am currently a Ph.D student studying [biomathematics](https://compmed.ucla.edu/) at UCLA, advised by Kenneth Lange and Janet Sinsheimer.
 My interests broadly include:

 1. Optimization and computing
 1. Statistical and mathematical methods for human genetics